pavelvasev/make_docs/readme.md

 ``` bash
 make_docs
 ```
-This will generate html files for all markdown files in current working directory and subdirectories.
+This will generate html files for all markdown files in the current working directory and it's subdirectories.

 ## Features
-* Html files are placed in the same directory where original md file located.
+* Html files are placed in the same directory where the original md file is located.
 This allows making links from md files to other files without hassle.
-* Links to markdown files are converted to html files. [test link](readme.md)
+* Links to markdown files are converted to the links to html files. [test link](readme.md).
 * Generates Table of Contents (toc).

 ## Internals and customization
-Program code is in [make_docs.js](make_docs.js).
-Output template is in [template.html](template.html).
+The program code is in [make_docs.js](make_docs.js).
+The output template is in [template.html](template.html).
 Feel free to customize them.

-Alrogythm is:
+The alrogythm is:
 1. Find all `**/*.md` files.
 2. Process each file using `marked` module.
 3. Save result to `$file.md.html`.
 When saving, use `template.html` as template:
-   * replace $body$ to body
+   * replace $body$ with body
-   * replace $toc$ to toc.
+   * replace $toc$ with toc.
-   * replace $year$ to current year.
+   * replace $year$ with current year.

 ## Help
 Please use Github for posting issues and questions: https://github.com/pavelvasev/make_docs/issues